QuentinRa/blog.quentinra.dev/tools/jetbrains/presentation/menus/terminal.md

 [Go back](../menus.md)

-At the bottom of the screen you can open a terminal.
+At the bottom of the screen, you can open a terminal.

-You can change the kind of terminal (powershell, cmd, ...) in ``Settings > Tools > Terminal``.
+You can change the kind of terminal (PowerShell, cmd, ...) in ``Settings > Tools > Terminal``.